Nanolat/nldb/README.md

 How to build?
 -------------
-- In MacOS, you need to install gcc 4.7 using MacPorts
+- In MacOS, you need to install gcc 4.7 or gcc 4.6 using MacPorts
     - Download MacPorts from http://www.macports.org/install.php
     - Install gcc 4.7 using MacPorts by running following command.

     sudo port install gcc47

+    - Or install gcc 4.6 using MacPorts by running following command.

+    sudo port install gcc46

 - Simply run build.sh which runs following steps.
-Currently the script was tested on CentOS 6.3 and Ubuntu 12.10
+Currently the script was tested on CentOS 6.3, Ubuntu 12.10, and MacOS 10.7
     - Install required libraries.
-    - Check gcc version and install gcc 4.6.3 if gcc version is not 4.6.x.
+    - Check gcc version and install gcc 4.6.3 if gcc version is neither 4.6 nor 4.7.
     - Build external libraries in external-libs.
-    - Setup environment variable LD_LIBRARY_PATH.
+    - Setup environment variable LD_LIBRARY_PATH(Or DYLD_LIBRARY_PATH in OSX).
     - Build src/nldb/libnldb.so, src/tests/tests, src/gtest/gtest.

 - After the script finishes, you have following binaries.